GoodStuff11/Cura-Tools/README.md

 	* Open up Cura
 	* Click on the "help" tab on the top left of the screen
 	* Click on "show configuration folder"

 	* The directory of your Cura files is in the bar in the upper right area.
 Click on it, and copy and paste it into the entry (eg. C:\Users\Students\AppData\Roaming\cura\3.6)
 	* A Cura_Directory file should appear in the folder, this is for the program to easily access the directory without needing to ask every time the program is run.
 Deleting this file will only make you input the information once again.

+3. Check the profiles which you want to be modified

+	* All profiles on Cura will be listed here
+	* Check off any files whose settings you may want to modify

+4. Check in the settings you want to reset

+	* Check off any of the profile settings you want to reset
+	* Print temperature is not necessary to check off since Cura can already revert that to the material default

+5. Is all of this correct

+	* All information that the program will make use of will be listed, directory of Cura files, profiles, settings
+	* You go back to previous windows to make any changes to your options before pressing "Modify Files"
+	* Pressing "Modify Files" will start modifying the files, you will not be able to go back

+6. All changes made will be listed in this window

+	* If nothing is listed, no settings were changed.
+This may be because the profiles originally didn't have the settings defined
+	* Keep this window up or manually document it so that you are able change settings back using Cura.
+	* Pressing "Close" will end the program and you will no longer be able to see the changes made.

 -----------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------
 ## Cura Importer ##